7 Types of Refrigerator Compressors and How They Work

 What makes a Scroll Compressor different from a Rotary Compressor in terms of maintenance?

-A Scroll Compressor is easier to maintain because it has fewer moving parts, making it more durable over time.
-In comparison, the Rotary Compressor, while efficient, has more moving components that might need more frequent attention.
+A Scroll Compressor is easier to maintain because it has fewer moving parts.
+This design reduces friction and wear, making it more durable over time.
+In contrast, a Rotary Compressor has more components that can wear down faster.
+This means it may need more frequent servicing compared to a Scroll Compressor.

 Are all Inverter Compressors compatible with older refrigerator models?